kiwicopple/paul.copplest.one/docs/blog/README.md

 # Blog

-Some off-topic explorations, personal opinions, and generally anything that will be rendered incorrect by the passage of time.
+Some off-topic explorations, personal opinions, and generally anything that I will regret writing over the passage of time.

 ----